-- 12. The Faculty may recognise credits obtained or examinations passed in other institutions as equivalent to credits awarded at Level 1, Level 2 or Level 3 under the Regulations of this University, provided that: - (a) the work attracting the credits has not been and will not be submitted for any other Degree; and that - (b) a Bachelor's Degree or the First Degree of MBiolSci, MBiomedSci, MChem, MComp, MEng, MEnvSci, MGeog, MGeogSci, MMath, MPlan or MPhys may not, without the special permission of the Senate, be awarded to any student who has not been awarded at least 180 credits at Level 1, Level 2 or Level 3 under the Regulations of this University, at least 100 of which were at Level 3.
-"Credits awarded under the Regulations of this University" includes credits obtained in respect of a part of a programme of study which a candidate registered in this University is permitted or required by the Regulations to complete away from the University. - 13.
-Permitted exceptions to 12 are as follows: - (a) exceptions to 12 (a) and (b) are permitted in the case of apprenticeship-related and preregistration nursing programmes which are subject to external requirements. - (b) exceptions to 12 (a) are permitted in the case of collaborative dual/double award programmes with the permission of Senate.
+- 12. The Faculty may recognise credits awarded or examinations passed in other institutions as equivalent to credits awarded at FHEQ Level 4, FHEQ Level 5 or FHEQ Level 6 under the Regulations of this University, provided that: - (a) the work attracting the credits has not been and will not be submitted for any other Degree; and that - (b) a Bachelor's Degree or the First Degree of MBiolSci, MBiomedSci, MChem, MComp, MEng, MEnvSci, MGeog, MGeogSci, MMath, MPlan or MPhys may not, without the special permission of the Senate, be awarded to any student who has not been awarded at least 180 credits at FHEQ Level 4, FHEQ Level 5 or FHEQ Level 6 under the Regulations of this University, at least 100 of which were at FHEQ Level 6.
+"Credits awarded under the Regulations of this University" includes credits awarded in respect of a part of a programme of study which a candidate registered in this University is permitted or required by the Regulations to complete away from the University.

+- 13. Permitted exceptions to 12 are as follows: - (a) exceptions to 12 (a) and (b) are permitted in the case of apprenticeship-related and preregistration nursing programmes which are subject to external requirements2. - (b) exceptions to 12 (a) are permitted in the case of collaborative dual/double award programmes with the permission of Senate. - (c) exceptions to 12 (b) are permitted in the case of non-modular programmes.